“Every year we take broken people and turn them into angry broken people.”

 What We Do

-The Prison Information Service (PIS) is a collaboration between Community Law Canterbury and the Howard League.
+The Prison Advice Service (PAS) is a collaboration between Community Law Canterbury and the Howard League.
 We coordinate volunteers from University of Canterbury from law, sociology, and criminal justice courses providing a free legal and welfare service in Canterbury prisons.
-We had 600 contacts with prisoners last year.
 Any legal matters are handled by Community Law while Howard League looks after direct advocacy.

-As well as individual advocacy, if there are repeat concerns that prisoners or staff have, we advocate for a systemic solutions.
-Ultimately legislation and policy change is what is required to get lasting transformation in the sector.
+As well as individual advocacy, if there are repeat concerns that prisoners or staff have, we advocate for a systemic solution.
+Ultimately legislation and policy change are what is required to get lasting transformation in the sector.
 To this end we lobby where we can and speak in the media according to our kaupapa (both principles and policies) outlined below.

 Literacy and Service: